The 12 August 2026 deadline is no longer a distant warning. It is an immediate compliance requirement.

 - Test reports or calculations supporting your recyclability and minimisation claims

-The manufacturer question — and why Chinese-sourced packaging is exposed
+The manufacturer question: why Chinese-sourced packaging is exposed

 This is the part most refurb operators have not thought through.